NBR: Neutralization Based Reclamation

 To solve \textbf{(C2)}, a thread that passes the \lw has to periodically check for a \emph{relaxed grace period}.
 In order to be able to reclaim memory without sending any signals, the reclaimer at the \lw must perform a handshake with another reclaimer at the \hw (who \textit{is} sending signals). }

 At first it may appear that a thread $T$ can reclaim its \textit{limboBag} as soon as it receives a neutralizing signal from a \rl thread $T'$.
-However, this alone is not enough for $T$.
-Precisely, $T$ needs to know whether all other threads have also been neutralized or not and thus all threads have discarded any unreserved private reference in $T$'s \textit{limboBag}.
-This information is provided when a thread observes an \rgp.
+However, the receipt of a single signal is not enough for $T$ to safely reclaim memory.
+To safely reclaim the set $R$ of records in its \lb up to its $bookmarkTail$, $T$ needs to know that \textit{all} threads have been neutralized \textit{since $T$ retired the records in $R$}.
+Otherwise, some other thread may still have a pointer to a record in $R$.

-Let us trace an example explaining what could go wrong if a thread reclaims its \textit{limboBag} when it receives a signal.
-Assume, a system with three threads $T1$, $T2$ and $T3$. $T_1$ is at \hw, $T2$ is at \lw and $T3$ holds a private reference to a record $rec$ in $T2$'s \textit{limboBag}. $T1$ being at \hw starts neutralizing all threads one by one.
-First, it sends neutralizing signal to $T2$ starting an \rgp. $T2$ upon receiving the signal reclaims its \textit{limboBag} including $rec$.
-Note, that $T1$ hasn't neutralized $T3$ yet, meaning \rgp hasn't occurred yet.
-Now, if $T3$ accesses the $rec$ an \textit{use-after-free} would occur.
-To prevent this, $T2$ should not reclaim its \textit{limboBag} unless $T1$ ends the \rgp by neutralizing $T3$, marking the end of the \rgp, after which $T2$ scanning for a grace period at \lw would successfully pass the check at \lineref{pback} to reclaim opportunistically.
-Thus, a thread can reclaim its \textit{limboBag} iff a relaxed grace period has occurred, meaning all threads have been neutralized.
+Let us discuss an example of what can go wrong if a thread reclaims its \textit{limboBag} after it receives a single signal.
+Consider a system with three threads $T1$, $T2$ and $T3$.
+Suppose $T1$ is at its \hw, $T2$ is at its \lw and $T3$ holds a private reference to a record $rec$ that is in $T2$'s \textit{limboBag}. $T1$, being at its \hw, begins neutralizing all threads one by one.
+First, it sends neutralizing signal to $T2$ (starting a \rgp). $T2$, upon receiving the signal, reclaims its \textit{limboBag} including $rec$.
+Note, that $T1$ hasn't neutralized $T3$ yet, meaning a \rgp has not yet occurred.
+Now, if $T3$ accesses $rec$, a \textit{use-after-free} error would occur.
+To prevent this, $T2$ should not reclaim the contents of its \textit{limboBag} unless $T1$ \textit{completes} the \rgp by neutralizing $T3$ (preventing $T3$ from doing this unsafe access).
+The crucial point is that $T2$ must detect the \textit{start} and \textit{end} of a RGP to know that it can safely reclaim records in its \lb.